 print(rdata.exchange)

-This snippet retrieves MX records using Python.
+This Python snippet pulls up MX records for you.

 Step-by-Step Guide to Checking DNS Records